trigger-corp/trigger.io-file/module/docs/index.md

 !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur

-> ::Important:: On iOS devices, the first time your app reads from the gallery, the user will be prompted to allow the app to access your location.
-This is because the EXIF data in files stored there could be used to infer a user's geolocation.
-For more information, see modules-file-permissions.

 The optional parameters can contain any combination of the following:

 - ``videoQuality``: Sets the video quality.
 Valid options are: `"default"`, `"low"`, "`medium`" and `"high"`.